Treating a Minor Sports Injury

 for any symptoms resulting from the head injury that get worse rather than better.
-Take care with possible internal injuries.
+Take care of possible internal injuries.
 Be especially careful if the kidneys or spleen are involved.
 The kidneys lie at the small of the back on either side of the spine.
 The spleen sits just below the rib cage on your left side.
-If you get hit in these areas, call your healthcare provider right away if you:
+If you get hit in any of these areas, call your healthcare provider right away if you: